 The Secure Data Hosting Service (SDHS) provides an ISO:27001 certified Safe Haven for members of the School to store sensitive data, including Personally Identifiable Data.
 The service was launched in 2015 and is managed by the Clinical School Computing Service (CSCS) in collaboration with the Information Governance Office on behalf of the School.

 Clinical School policy states that Personally Identifiable Data (PID) must either be stored on NHS systems or in a Safe Haven approved by the Clinical School Information Governance Office.

 To ensure all Clinical School researchers have access to an accredited Safe Haven, the School will no longer charge for reasonable use of the service from 1st September 2017.

 The funding to support the service is coming from the share of the Departmental research grant overheads retained by the Clinical School.
-As different arrangements apply to the MRC Units and CRUK CI, with regard to research overheads, this subsidy will not be available to researchers in these Units/Institute.
+As different arrangements apply to other University institutions, including the MRC Units and CRUK CI, with regard to research overheads, this subsidy will not be available to researchers in these Units/Institute.

 - read and understood the SDHS Security Policy